firebolt-db/firebolt-python-sdk/docsrc/firebolt.db.rst

 ===================
-firebolt.db package
+Db
 ===================

-The db package enables connecting and making synchronous queries to a Firebolt database.
-For demonstrations of using this package, please see our `examples <https://github.com/firebolt-db/firebolt-sdk/tree/main/examples/dbapi.ipynb>`_ page.
+The db package enables connecting to a Firebolt database for synchronous queries.

-firebolt.db.connection module
+Db.connection
 -----------------------------

 .. automodule:: firebolt.db.connection